ARMmbed/mbed-client-example-6lowpan/README.md

 ## Troubleshooting

-In case **lwm2m-client-6lowpan-endpoint** is not visible in the ARM mbed Device Connector try one of the following:
+If **lwm2m-client-6lowpan-endpoint** is not visible in the ARM mbed Device Connector try one of the following:

-* Reset your browser cache.
+* Clear your browser cache.
 * Restart the 6LoWPAN Gateway.
 * Restart the FRDM-K64F board.